HackAtUCI/zothacks-site-2023/README.md

 ## License

-This repo is currently source available and not licensed under an open source license.
+This repo is currently source available, but not licensed under an open source license.
 This may be subject to change in the future.

 Copyright © 2023 Hack at UCI